Location: Omaha, NE

 - Work on site, as required, with the project team to carry out a variety of tasks such as monitoring crew size, self-perform hours, materials, quantity and equipment.

-- Participate in activities such as punch lists, city inspections, safety reviews, quality reviews and prepare the necessary documentation.
+- Participate in activities such as punch lists, city inspections, safety walks, pre-install/quality control meetings, and prepare the necessary documentation.
+Distribute

-- Post drawings and specifications with most recent information.
+- Post procore and on-site drawings and specifications with most recent information.

-- Organize and participate in various project meetings.
-Prepare and disseminate required documentation as appropriate.
+- Organize and participate in various project meetings including weekly project team meetings, schedule updates, weekly trades meeting, OAC meetings, etc. Prepare and disseminate required documentation (meeting minutes) timely.

 - Perform job site observations with project leadership.